Joy Duggar Reveals She Is Living In RV With Austin And Baby Gideon, Fans Are Concerned

-Joy Duggar has been enjoying married life with husband Austin Forsyth and being mom to six-month-old son, Gideon.
+Joy Duggar has been enjoying married life with husband Austin Forsyth and being mom to 6-month-old son, Gideon.
 However, fans aren’t quite sure if she is as happy as she claims to be, especially now that it has been revealed that her small family is currently living in an RV.
 This has some people concerned.

 Joy just recently shared an innocent post on her and Austin’s Instagram account of all the things she had on her to-do list.
 The photo was that of a notebook listing chores such as laundry, cleaning the bathroom, and getting the dishes done.
 She then added some pictures of her accomplishments for the day with folded clothes on the bed and clean dishes drying on the counter.